 Moving to Peru

 New arrivals to Lima and Peru will need to pick up some Peruvian Spanish to get by outside of international businesses.
-Although increasing numbers young adults are able to speak English due to globalised youth culture, this language is spoken very little for the most part.
-Jobs teaching English in Peru are available and attract plenty of young expats to the country.
+Although increasing numbers of young adults are able to speak English due to a globalised youth culture, this language is spoken very little for the most part.
+Jobs teaching English in Peru are available and attract plenty of young foreigners to the country.

 Expats to Peru should remember that despite its strong economy and multinational influences, Peru is still a developing country.
-Those moving from America or Europe should be prepared to deal with often insufficient utilities, a lack of decent public transport, a dysfunctional bureaucracy often mired in red tape, and corruption.
+New arrivals should be prepared to deal with often insufficient utilities, a lack of decent public transport, a dysfunctional bureaucracy often mired in red tape, and corruption.

-The cost of living in Peru is generally cheaper than in the US or the UK, especially for locally produced foodstuffs and services like domestic help.
-However, new arrivals should be prepared to pay for decent accommodation and factor in the extra expenses of hiring taxis or buying one's own car, as public transport is usually avoided by expats.
+The cost of living in Peru is generally cheaper than in the US or Europe, especially for locally produced foodstuffs and services like domestic help.
+However, new arrivals should be prepared to pay for decent accommodation and factor in the extra expenses of hiring taxis or buying a car, as public transport is usually avoided by expats.

-Expats moving with kids will be pleased to know that the public school system is of a very good standard.
-Expats will also have a choice of top private and international schools.
-These schools usually have a religious ethos and can be expensive.
+Those moving with kids will be pleased to know that the public school system is of a very good standard and expat parents will have a choice of top private and international schools.